lowRISC/opentitan/doc/ug/vendor_hw.md

 ]
 ```

+If you want to add more files to `exclude_from_upstream`, just update this section of the `.vendor.hjson` file and re-run the vendor tool without `--update`.
+The repository will be re-cloned without pulling in upstream updates, and the file exclusions and patches specified in the vendor file will be applied.

 ## How to add patches on top of the imported code

 In some cases the upstream code must be modified before it can be used.